So, you are thinking about growing plants from seeds - Welcome :) Please take time and read through this page Growing from seeds is a lot of fun!

 Updates on the germination requirements of various species are made on the Seeds Shop on a constant base; in our blog we often write about various germination trials.
 We cannot possible try all species, but we always rely on info available mostly through research articles on seed dormancy & germination.

 I think it is important to emphasize again: the easy way for growing from seeds is to sow as soon as you get the seeds, take good care of the sowings and be patient!
-Keep all your pots for 2(3) years, even more for Iris species.
+Keep all your pots for 2(3) years, or even more if possible.
+Try to read some of the articles provided below on this page, many of your questions will be answered.

-A list with genera/species which are best sown in late summer/early fall: HERE
+A list with genera/species which are best sown in late summer/early fall

 For growing carnivorous species, please refer to the International Carnivorous Plants Society – Here